The Best Age for Speech Therapy

 • To supplement your current speech therapy sessions

-• After your sessions are done
+• After your sessions are finished

 ...or at any other time, and for any other reason, Wee Talkers can support your child by giving you the tools you need to help them thrive!